SPhillips1337/AIChatbot/Plan.md

 - Added rate limiting middleware (`rateLimiter.js`) and service health monitoring (`healthChecker.js`).
 - Extended profileStore.js with relationship tracking capabilities and shared interest discovery.
 - Improved chat logic to be more contextual and less intrusive with mood/news injection.
+- **NEW: Migrated to external Qdrant cloud database** with API key authentication for improved scalability and reliability.
+- **NEW: Added vector size validation** to automatically handle embedding dimension mismatches and prevent storage errors.
+- **NEW: Created environment configuration templates** (.env.example files) for easier deployment setup.

 ## Medium-term plan
 1. Create an admin UI for tuning thresholds and viewing per-fact metrics (accept/confirm/reject counts) — extend the current dashboard telemetry card.